Skip to content Skip to footer

 Language

-The official language spoken in Buenos Aires is Spanish.
-English is also widely understood in tourist areas and by younger generations.
+The official language spoken in Buenos Aires, Argentina is Spanish.
+English is also spoken in tourist areas and by some locals, but it is not as widely spoken as Spanish.

 Cost Of Living